-1.7 Roles and Responsibilities of an RMC: RMCs provide REIT Management Services to all three types of REITs.
+0.5 Roles and Responsibilities of an RMC: RMCs provide REIT Management Services to all three types of REITs.
 REITs invests in different segments within the real estate industry such as office buildings, residential properties, industrial estate, apartments, malls, hotels and other commercial buildings and mega structures.

 Some key responsibilities of RMCs, as per the Regulations, are given below:

-1.8 RMC Rating Framework: PACRA follows a comprehensive approach when assigning REIT Manager Rating, comprising both qualitative and quantitative analyses.
+0.6 RMC Rating Framework: PACRA follows a comprehensive approach when assigning REIT Manager Rating, comprising both qualitative and quantitative analyses.
 The factors considered during evaluation include: i) Profile, ii) Ownership, iii) Governance, iv) Management, v) Investment Risk and Portfolio Management, vi) Customer Relationship, and vii) Investment Performance.
 By this, it is easy to understand the perspective of the RMC shareholder, board and the management team; since an RMC design has to be reflection of the objectives conceived by the shareholding group.
 PACRA attempts to analyze an RMC not only on a standalone basis but also in the relative universe.

-1.9 Rating Scale: REIT Manager Rating scale ranges from RM1 (REIT Manager meets or exceed the overall REIT management industry best practices and highest benchmarks) to RM5 (REIT Manager does not meet the minimum REIT management industry standards and benchmarks).
+0.7 Rating Scale: REIT Manager Rating scale ranges from RM1 (REIT Manager meets or exceed the overall REIT management industry best practices and highest benchmarks) to RM5 (REIT Manager does not meet the minimum REIT management industry standards and benchmarks).
 Symbols ranging from RM2 to RM4 will be appended by '++' and '+' for ranking in the same category.

-2. Profile
+1. Profile

-- Background: Evolution and past strategy - Market Share: Analysis of size in terms of market share and competitive position - 2.1 Background: PACRA reviews the background of the RMC to understand its evolution from where it started to where it currently stands.
-PACRA looks at the progress of the RMC from its historical past and the number of REIT schemes under the management of the RMC.
-The progress of the RMC helps PACRA in determining its ability to successfully manage REIT schemes.
-PACRA considers RMC experience in the industry and views favorably RMCs that have established several years' track record, navigating through market cycles, developing sound processes and well nurtured expertise to offer REIT management services.
+- Background: Evolution and past strategy - Market Share: Analysis of size in terms of market share - 1.1 Background: PACRA reviews the background of the RMC to understand its evolution from where it started to where it currently stands.
+PACRA looks at the progress of the RMC from its historical past and the number of REIT funds under the management of the RMC.
+The progress of the RMC helps PACRA in determining its ability to successfully manage REIT funds.
+PACRA considers RMC experience in the industry and views favorably RMCs that have established several and competitive position years' track record, navigating through market cycles, developing sound processes and well nurtured expertise to offer REIT management services.

-- Schemes Mix: Portfolio of REIT schemes - 2.2 Market Share: Size provides sustainability to an RMC and longevity to its operations.
-Thus, analysis of REIT schemes under management and the product base relative to the industry, is central to PACRA's assessment.
+• Fund Mix: Portfolio of REIT funds

+- 1.2 Market Share: Size provides sustainability to an RMC and longevity to its operations.
+Thus, analysis of REIT funds under management and the product base relative to the industry, is central to PACRA's assessment.
 The aim is to assess the RMC's ability to work with clients and to provide services well-suited to their needs.
-To gauge this, PACRA assesses the market share of an RMC and its growth over a period of time. - 2.3 Schemes Mix: PACRA considers that apart from sheer size, a good RMC has a welldiversified portfolio of REIT schemes.
-PACRA looks at diversification at two levels: a) AUMs represented by the top scheme, and b) AUMs represented by single property.
+To gauge this, PACRA assesses the market share of an RMC and its growth over a period of time. - 1.3 Fund Mix: PACRA considers that apart from sheer size, a good RMC has a well-diversified portfolio of REIT funds.
+PACRA looks at diversification at two levels: a) AUMs represented by the top fund, and b) AUMs represented by single property.
 Concentration in either of these is not considered favorable.

-3. Ownership
+2. Ownership